Kotlin/kotlinx.serialization/docs/json.md

 ### Alternative Json names

-It's not a rare case when JSON fields got renamed due to a schema version change.
+It's not a rare case when JSON fields are renamed due to a schema version change.
-Renaming JSON fields is available with [`@SerialName` annotation](basic-serialization.md#serial-field-names), but such a renaming blocks ability to decode data with an old name.
+You can use the [`@SerialName` annotation](basic-serialization.md#serial-field-names) to change the name of a JSON field, but such renaming blocks the ability to decode data with the old name.
-For the case when we want to support multiple JSON names for the one Kotlin property, there is a [JsonNames] annotation:
+To support multiple JSON names for the one Kotlin property, there is the [JsonNames] annotation:

 ```kotlin
 @Serializable